-- Prior to submission of a full proposal, prospective proposers of programs that require US Antarctic Program support for fieldwork must submit a Concept Outline using the Program Suitability and Proposal Concept Tool (ProSPCT) website (https://suitability.nsf.gov/s/) by January 17, 2023.
+- Prior to submission of a full proposal, prospective proposers of projects that require U.S. Antarctic Program support for fieldwork must submit a Concept Outline using the Program Suitability and Proposal Concept Tool (ProSPCT) website (https://suitability.nsf.gov/s/) by January 31, 2025, and January 15 annually thereafter.
 This allows for a preliminary assessment of the logistics feasibility of the proposed activities and for feedback to the PI about potential supportability for proposed activities prior to the development of a full proposal.
-For questions regarding the Program Suitability and Proposal Concept Tool (ProSPCT) for this solicitation please contact Dr. Allen Pope (apope@nsf.gov).
-The Concept Outline form requests a project title, list of team members, a summary of the project science and logistic concept (up to 6000 characters), - The Concept Outline form requests a project title, list of team members, a summary of the project science and logistic concept (up to 6000 characters), and a short description of why the research can only be done, or is best done, in Antarctica.
+For questions regarding the Program Suitability and Proposal Concept Tool (ProSPCT) for this solicitation please contact ANTProSPCT@nsf.gov. - The Concept Outline form requests a project title, list of team members, a summary of the project science and logistic concept (up to 6,000 characters), and a short description of why the research can only be done, or is best done, in Antarctica.
 To ensure proper processing, the submitter should select "Other Proposal" from the Select Proposal Type dropdown and enter "USAP Support for Fieldwork" as the Other Proposal Name.
 Then, be sure to identify Directorate for Geosciences and Office of Polar Programs as the Target Unit.
-To get started, users are required to provide their Login.gov credentials to complete and submit the form. - The Concept Outline requires the same information as the Logistics Requirement and Field Plan described below under Additional Information for Full Proposals.
-Prospective Pls or teams are strongly encouraged to contact a cognizant program officer if they have questions prior to submission of the Concept Outline. - Concept Outlines will be reviewed by Program Officers and logistics staff with relevant expertise.
+To get started, users are required to provide their Login.gov credentials to complete and submit the form. - The Concept Outline requires the same information as the Logistics Requirements and Field Plan described below under Additional Information for Full Proposals.
+Prospective Pls or teams are strongly encouraged to contact a cognizant program officer if they have questions prior to submission of the Concept Outline.

+Concept Outlines will be reviewed by Program Officers and logistics staff with relevant expertise.
 Program feedback will occur no later than 4 weeks after the Concept Outline deadline.
 Once reviewed, the prospective Pls will receive an email from the cognizant NSF Program Officer with written feedback.
-Feedback will help inform the development of the required full proposal Logistics Requirement and Field Plan component.
+The required full proposal Logistics Requirements and Field Plan must be responsive to the NSF feedback received from the required Concept Outline review.